 Georgia Southwestern State University offers Advanced Placement credit for beginning students in several fields.
 Each academic division at the University determines how credit in that division shall be granted.
-Official copies of test scores must be received before credit can be awarded.
-Additional information about advanced placement may be obtained here.
+Officialcopies of test scores must be received before credit can be awarded.
+Additional information about advanced placement may be obtained https://example.com/here/.